Ed Koch: 1968

 Koch ran for Congress in New York's 17th congressional district after Republican Theodore Roosevelt Kupferman retired.
 He defeated Republican Whitney Seymour Jr. and Conservative Richard J. Callahan, who partly split the conservative vote.
 He won 48.5% of the vote to Seymour's 45.6% and Callahan's 5.9%.

 1970

 Koch was reelected with 62% of the vote, defeating Republican Peter J. Sprague and Conservative Callahan who finished with 32% and 6%, respectively.

 1972

-In advance of the 1972 elections, Koch's district was redistricted into the 18th district.
+In advance of the 1972 elections, Koch was redistricted into the 18th district.
 He defeated Republican Jane Pickens Langley and Socialist Workers nominee Rebecca Finch, 70%–29%–1%.

 1973

 Koch briefly ran for mayor in 1973, but garnered little support and dropped out before the Democratic primary.
 He threw his support to State Assemblyman Albert H. Blumenthal, but Blumenthal's bid was derailed by a scandal and he came in third.
 Comptroller Abraham Beame won the election.